discourse/mini_mime/README.md

 ## Development

-MiniMime uses the officially maintained list of mime types at (mime-types-data)[https://github.com/mime-types/mime-types-data] repo to build the internal database.
+MiniMime uses the officially maintained list of mime types at [mime-types-data](https://github.com/mime-types/mime-types-data)repo to build the internal database.

 To update the database run: